GavinRich02/Messenger-App/README.md

-This is a program made in python which allows users to message eachother through Socket Programming within Python.
+This is a program made in Python which allows users to message eachother through Socket Programming within Python.
 Messages are displayed on a GUI built using TKinter.